|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17121|

-Singing Picnics is a fun and simple project designed for primary school children to begin to get involved in Singing.
-It is now in its 2nd year after a successful event in Howard of Effingham School which took place on Tuesday 18 July 2017.
-The event included 4 Primary Schools and involvement from the Howard of Effingham School pupils who helped lead the activity.
+Singing Picnics is a fun and simple project designed for primary school children to begin to get involved in singing.
+It is now in its second year after a successful event at Howard of Effingham School in July 2017.
+The event included four primary schools and involvement from the Howard of Effingham School pupils who helped lead the activity.
 The second Singing Picnics will take place in June 2018.
 Final dates and times to be confirmed.

 This project is in partnership with Arts Partnership Surrey, local primary schools and Surrey Arts.

 Learning to Fly is running creative writing workshops across Surrey.
-Using spoken word and poetry we'll be exploring the impact of World War 1 in Surrey and the hidden stories of local people.
+Using spoken word and poetry we will be exploring the impact of World War I in Surrey and the hidden stories of local people.
 This project is in partnership with Arts Partnership Surrey, Brooklands Museum and Surrey Arts.

-MVDC are hosted two workshops in The Grange, Great Bookham on Wednesday 22 November and Wednesday 13 December 2017.
+MVDC hosted two workshops in The Grange, Great Bookham in November and December 2017.

-This project is returning after a sold out performance at Dorking Halls during Arts Alive 2016.
 Moonbrella is a multi-sensory theatre experience created for very young children and their parents or carers.
 It runs for 35 minutes and it is a great way to get more engagement from young children.
-The Moonbrella show will be touring in February and March 2018.
-CHECK DATE AND LOCATION FOR MV!
+The Moonbrella show will be touring in March 2018.

 Moonbrella is a project co-ordinated by Theatre Exchange in partnership with Arts Partnership Surrey.